 Today's mass-produced windows do not have the character or detail of historic windows and lack such features as imperfections in glass panes and specially milled sash and muntins that reflect the style and period of the building.
-Massproduced windows are usually not as durable as original historic sash.
+Mass-produced windows are usually not as durable as original historic sash.
+They tend to have a life cycle much less than a historic window which may already be 50 to 100 years old and can continue to last for decades with proper maintenance.
 Owners and builders should make every effort to preserve existing historic windows and to repair and restore them, rather than replacing them with new modern windows.

 The design of a building's windows is indicative of the building's age and style.
 With improvements in technology over time glass manufacturers were able to make larger sheets of glass.
-The Queen Anne style was the first to take advantage of the new glass manufacturing technology with houses that began to feature windows with two-over-two or one-over-one sash.
-Later on there are derivations in the number of window panes with Tudor Revival styles reverting back to small panes (typically six-over-six) and Craftsman Bungalow style using a combination of panes with typical three-over-one configurations.
+The Queen Anne style was the first to take advantage of the new glass manufacturing technology with houses that began to feature windows with two-over-two or one-over-one sash with larger panes of glass.
+Later on there were derivations in the number of window panes with Tudor Revival styles reverting back to small panes (typically six-over-six) and Craftsman Bungalow style using a combination of panes with typical three-over-one configurations.

-The window on the left is a classic example of a oneover-one window from a Queen Anne or Colonial Revival style house while the window on the right is an example of a six-oversix window typical of the Minimal Traditional style.
+The window on the left is a classic example of a one-over-one window from a Queen Anne or Colonial Revival style house while the window on the right is an example of a two-over-two window also Queen Anne in style.